 The Terrafugia Transition flying car was unveiled almost a decade ago but, like many similar projects, it has seemed at times like this vehicle would never get off the ground.
 Now Terrafugia claims to finally be ready to put the Transition into production, saying that sales will start in 2019.
+The company has started taking pre-orders for the vehicle without releasing final pricing information.

-The company also promises improvements to the design in return for the wait.
-Those improvements include a new hybrid powertrain.
-Terrafugia did not say how the new powertrain would affect performance, but it previously quoted an airborne range of 400 miles and a top speed of 100 mph for the stand-alone Rotax internal-combustion engine.
-Terrafugia also promises a “boost” option for the throttle that provides a quick burst of extra power, an improved interior, parachute system, upgraded seatbelts and airbags, and three rearview cameras in road-going mode.
+Terrafugia promises improvements to the design in return for the wait.
+Those improvements include a new gasoline-electric hybrid powertrain which delivers a 400-mile range and a top speed of 100 mph.
+The Transition can reach heights of 9,000 feet, allowing the two passengers to literally soar above traffic.
+Terrafugia also promises a “boost” option for the throttle that provides a quick burst of extra power, an improved interior, a parachute system, upgraded seat belts and airbags, and three rearview cameras in road-going mode.

 So, unlike other developers of flying cars, Terrafugia expects the Transition to be used more like a conventional airplane.
 That makes things a bit less complicated.
 Companies like Uber are envisioning swarms of airborne taxis flying around cities, which will require some form of urban air traffic control system, and will challenge current aviation regulations.
 But even pulling off its more straightforward vision of a flying car has proven tough for Terrafugia.

-The past few decades have seen numerous failed attempts at flying cars, but the past few years have seen numerous new players looking to give the concept a try.
+While the past few decades have seen numerous failed attempts at flying cars, the past few years have seen numerous new players looking to give the concept a try.
 From startups like Terrafugia and Google co-founder Larry Page’s Kitty Hawk to established firms like Uber, Airbus, and Rolls-Royce (the aviation company, not the automaker), everyone seems to be jumping on the flying-car bandwagon.
 But it remains to be seen whether any of these efforts will be successful in the long term.